Corentin-Scz/CheatGPT/README.md

 Very discreet solution.
 Add a dot in front of the correct answer.
 Only proceeds with the selected text, if the same question is below, it will not be processed.
 A ChatGPT account is required.
 There is no need to subscribe to ChatGPT+.
+Only support GPT3.5.

 # How to install